microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/v1.0/docs/Get-MgUserMailTip.md

 ## SYNOPSIS
 Get the MailTips of one or more recipients as available to the signed-in user.
-Note that by making a POST call to the getMailTips action, you can request specific types of MailTips to \nbe returned for more than one recipient at one time.
+Note that by making a POST call to the getMailTips action, you can request specific types of MailTips to\nbe returned for more than one recipient at one time.
 The requested MailTips are returned in a mailTips collection.
+This API is supported in the following national cloud deployments.

 ## SYNTAX